 If you are looking for a quiet place to go far away from the crowd, Sulug Island is the island to go.
 Not as developed compared to other islands, there are good reefs and beautiful fishes to see.

-If you are staying in Sutera Harbour Hotel, the jetty is just beside the hotel.
+If you are staying in Sutera Harbour Hotel, the Sutera Harbour Jetty is located just beside the hotel.
 There are regular boats that go to the marine park of which you can book in advance.
-For an island trip, the cost is approximately RM38/person.